jmcmahonaps/APS/docs/aruba_lacp.md

 ### Notes for Creating Active LACP Port-Channels in ArubaOS

-We ran into a vendor interoperability issue between our ArubaOS and Juniper EX4600 switches.
-Where the port channel configuration for an aruba-to-aruba aggregated link looks like this, essentially:
+We ran into a vendor interoperability issue between our ArubaOS and Juniper EX4600 switches where the port channel configuration for an aruba-to-aruba aggregated link looks like this, essentially:

 `interface port-channel "$channel-id"`\
    `description "$description"`\